NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VolumeaxiVolumeAnalysisExplanabilityAndInterpretabilityOnCbct/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-We are using MONAI frameworks in this project.

-1. Data Preparation and Pre-processing
-2. Integrate the developed AI algorithms with clinical workflows.
-3. Enhancing Explainability and Interpretability in Medical Imaging by deploying a module in 3D Slicer
+1. Classify tooth position within the bone using the Monai Densenet 121 and 201.
+2. Enhance Explainability and Interpretability of the Classification by generating salience maps  using  Monai GradCAM
+3. Create the VolumeAXI 3D Slicer module and deploy the model as part toe the Slicer automated Dental tools extension